potpiejimmy/dncash-io/HOWTO.md

 ### 7. Confirm tokens from cash devices

 After a token has been successfully claimed by a cash device, the cashout or cashin process is performed and the cash device notifies dncash-io about the result of the cash process.
 In the confirmation call, the token state can be updated only from state LOCKED to one of COMPLETED (completed normally, amount to be settled/marked for clearing), FAILED (technical failure), CANCELED (operation canceled by the user), REJECTED (process rejected or aborted by the system), RETRACTED (dispensed money retracted).
 Also, the field lockrefname can be updated, for instance to hold a custom cash-side transaction reference (will be part of the clearing information later).
-In addition, the amount can be updated to the actual deposit or dispense amount (optional)
+In addition, the amount can be updated to the actual deposit or dispense amount (optional).
+Furthermore, you may optionally specify arbitrary JSON data to update the token's processing_info field for journalization.

 ### 8. Live token update on Token API